 Veterans Affairs & Benefits

-Military veterans, regardless of the branch of service, regardless of the era in which they served, and regardless of whether they served during a time of peace or a time of war, are at a greater risk of dying from ALS than if they had not served in the military.
+Military veterans, regardless of the branch of service, era in which they served, or whether they served during a time of peace or a time of war, are at a greater risk of being diagnosed with ALS than if they had not served in the military.